How college basketball free agency is shaping up

 Previous team: UNC Wilmington

 Bryce will be rejoining Kevin Keatts, who coached the 6-5 wing at UNC Wilmington.
-In his two seasons in Wilmington, Bryce showed a knack for scoring inside the arc and was a big reason why the Seahawks reached back-to-back NCAA tournaments for the first time in 15 years.
+In his two seasons in Wilmington, Bryce showed a knack for scoring inside the arc and was a big reason the Seahawks reached back-to-back NCAA tournaments for the first time in 15 years.
 In Raleigh, the junior will team with fellow transfers Devon Daniels (from Utah) and, after the first semester, Blake Harris (Missouri).

 Brandon Clarke, Gonzaga Bulldogs